-Flour and materials are based on the number of students and the number of batches of bread your group will be making.
-For example, if you have an afterschool club of 12, and they are working in teams of 3, your group will be making 4 batches of bread.
+The amount of flour and materials sent to your school is based on the number of students and how many batches of bread your group will be making.
+For example, if you have an after-school club of 12, working in teams of 2, your group is making 6 batches of bread.